microsoft/pxt-calliope/docs/device/screen.md

         `);
 ```

-The micro:bit LED screen has 25 red LED lights arranged in a 5X5 grid (5 LEDs across by 5 LEDs down).
+The Calliope mini LED screen has 25 red LED lights arranged in a 5X5 grid (5 LEDs across by 5 LEDs down).
 In the screen above, we created a checkerboard pattern using the LEDs.

 ## Which LED?